Univ-Wyo-Education/S20-2150/McRun/issues.md

 	1. Re-org into a table the list of wires - smaller footprint on checkboxes
 0. test3001 - test of ALU - is failing when run at the end of testAll and succeeding if run on its own. test 11 - only failing test.
+	1. Check that display of "Bus" displays a 0x4000

+1. Logic Probe
+	Notes:
+		function AddConnectionsToListOfWires() {						// Create lis of all wires for display on Logic Probe Modal function showLogicProbe ( doShow ) {							// Display Logic Probe Modal, turn on Logic Probe Panel			2019 def showLogicProbe ( true );									// Display the Modal											2261 call from infoOn1('logic-probe') (button click) function SubmitButton_for_LogicProbeModal() {					// Submit For: Display the Logic Probe Modal function drawLpLine() {											// Display lines/values from lpData ++1.
+When pick a line, display a count at the bottom of # picked, # left, catch each "pick" ++2.
+Connected wires - and list them - verify this.